MartinElClassico/pulse-Basic-Java-Rougelike/CONTRIBUTING.md

         - 5. Confirm Squash and Merge.
         - 7. Github will prompt to offer to delete the feature branch.
 Do not delete it as to keep commit tree since we don't have professional testcases in this project.
-        - 8.Rename feature branch by adding prefix "Committed" e.g. feature/Commited-navigation-system
+        - 8. Rename feature branch by adding prefix "Committed" e.g. feature/Commited-navigation-system
    - **Merge Commit**: For release and hotfix branches to retain the full history.
         - 1. Push hotfix branch to git, e.g. hotfix/navigation-fix
         - 2. Create PR: base branch is for example develop or main. compare branch is the hotfix branch.
 Add title and description.